<i>Mountain cabbage</i> tree hero image

 Cultural Significance

-In Māori tradition, Cordyline was valued for its practical uses and spiritual significance.
+Beyond its practical applications, Cordyline species, including C. indivisa, also held spiritual significance in Māori tradition.
 The plant continues to be important in contemporary Māori culture and environmental stewardship.